Main Content

 There is a new bakery in town and lucky us, it's right by our office!
 It's in the old LQ Wine shop right next to My Thai and across the parking lot from our office.

-Tim & Caroline Stewart, Co-owners of Aspen Mills Bakery
+Tim & Caroline Stewart, Co-Owners Of Aspen Mills Bakery

 A family owned business, La Quinta, is the newest location added in the Coachella Valley.
 They’ve owned and operated 3 other Aspen Mills locations in the desert for over 20 years.
 Other locations are in Palm Springs, one inside the Rancho Mirage Library & Clarke’s Nutrition in Palm Desert.
 They have gluten free & veggie friendly options.
 They bake their bread fresh every day and they have over 30 varieties throughout the week to choose from.
 They pride themselves on no additives, processed sugars, artificial flavors or preservatives.
 They are one of the few bakeries that operate this way.
 They also offer made fresh daily, in-house, potato & tuna salad.
 Some of the special salads are Mediterranean, Mirage, and Mandarin Chicken.